justapoint/Windows-ImGui-Cpp-TaskManager/README.md

 ## 📜 License

-MIT License - see [LICENSE](LICENSE) file for details.
-Free for personal and commercial use.
+This project is open source.
+Feel free to use it for personal and educational purposes.

 ## 🙏 Acknowledgments